NoHo Partners Plc: Managers' transactions (Gripenberg)

 www.noho.fi/en

-NoHo Partners Plc is a Finnish Group established in 1996, specialising in restaurant services.
+NoHo Partners Plc is a Finnish group established in 1996, specialising in restaurant services.
 The company, which was listed on NASDAQ Helsinki in 2013 and became the first Finnish listed restaurant company, has continued to grow strongly throughout its history.
 The Group companies include some 250 restaurants in Finland, Denmark and Norway.
 The well-known restaurant concepts of the company include Elite, Savoy, Teatteri, Stefan’s Steakhouse, Palace, Löyly, Hanko Sushi, Friends & Brgrs and Cock’s & Cows.
 Depending on the season, the Group employs approximately 2,100 people converted into full-time employees.
-The company’s vision is to be the leading restaurant company in Northern Europe. www.noho.fi
+The Group aims to achieve turnover of MEUR 400 by the end of 2024.
+The company’s vision is to be the leading restaurant company in Northern Europe.